Creative Cloud and Creative Cloud Express FAQs

 Schools and Academies can get access to the full range of Adobe Creative Cloud software.
-Existing LGfL Schools will be given a free Named User Licence allocation; 30 free licences for Primary and Special schools; 120 free licences for Secondary and 150 licences for All-through schools.
-Schools must request access to free licences ( Schools can request access to free licences through the Adobe licence claim form).
+Schools can request licences through the Adobe licence claim form.
 Additional licences can be purchased by schools above and beyond the free allocation.
-Adobe Spark for Education with Premium Features is free to all schools, with no limit on the number of licences.
+Adobe Express for Education with Premium Features is free to all schools, with no limit on the number of licences.

 Is this offer open to Sixth form students?